 - The current and future earning capacity of each party

 - Whether the spouse pursuing alimony has the time to receive education, training, or employment while supporting themselves, or if they must instead care for a child/children with no time for employment

-- Prenuptial agreements or other valid agreements
+- Prenuptial or postnuptial agreements or other valid agreements

 Conniff Law Offices: Chicago & Oak Park’s Family Law Experts